 Educational.

-Activate vocabulary (blizzard, hoarfrost, snowfall, etc.).
+Activate lexicon (blizzard, frost, snowfall, etc.).

 Develop children’s ability to give detailed answers, develop children’s imagination skills.